Academic Federation FAQ

 *COMMITTEE ON ACADEMIC PERSONNEL - OVERSIGHT (CAP or CAPOC): This 9 member committee of senior AS faculty (3 year terms) is appointed by the AS Committee on Committees and is responsible for making recommendations to the Vice Provost-Academic Affairs regarding non-redelegated personnel actions for AS members, as well as for the following AF teaching series not covered by a collective bargaining unit: Adjunct Professors, Professional Researchers with joint AS appointments, and Unit 18 Continuing Appointments.
 The acronym “CAPOC” is used interchangeably with “CAP” and refers to Committee on Academic Affairs Oversight Committee.
 Appeals of actions are referred to CAPAC; i.e., the Committee on Academic Affairs Appellate Committee.

-Principal Investigator (PI): The person in whose name a grant is awarded: he/she is the one who is in charge of the grant and is expected to monitor the progress of the work.
+Principal Investigator (PI): The person in whose name a grant is awarded: they are in charge of the grant and expected to monitor the progress of the work.

 Promotion Review: Promotion is advancement from one rank to a higher rank within the same title series.
 The length of the review period for promotion will vary depending on the series and rank.